Ruturajn/Dotfiles/Arch-Setup-Scripts/README.md

 <br />

-For Disk Paritioning in the ```Arch_Install.sh```, I used this : https://stackpointer.io/unix/linux-script-to-partition-disk/632/
+For Disk Paritioning in ```Arch_Install.sh```, I used this : https://stackpointer.io/unix/linux-script-to-partition-disk/632/